kimci86/bkcrack/example/tutorial.md

 In addition, as explained in the ZIP file format specification, a 12-byte encryption header in prepended to the data in the archive.
 The last byte of the encryption header is the most significant byte of the file's CRC.

-We can get the CRC with `unzip`.

-    $ unzip -Z -v secrets.zip spiral.svg | grep CRC
-      32-bit CRC value (hex):                         a99f1d0d
+We already know from the first command we ran that the CRC is A99F1D0D (hexadecimal) for this file.
+The most significant byte is A9.

-So we know the byte just before the plaintext (i.e. at offset -1) is 0xA9.
+So we know the byte just before the plaintext (i.e. at offset -1) is A9.

 # Running the attack

 Let us write the plaintext we guessed in a file.
+Notice the `-n` flag not to output a trailing newline character.

     $ echo -n '<?xml version="1.0" ' > plain.txt